 - The TRFs all hold the Total International Stock Market Index Fund.
 While this is an excellent fund, I don’t feel the need for additional international coverage beyond that found in the Total Stock Market Index Fund.

-- With separate funds, I can keep my bonds and REITS in my tax-advantaged accounts, protecting the dividends and interest from taxes.
+- With separate funds, I can keep my bonds in my tax-advantaged accounts, protecting the interest from taxes.

 Where are you likely to find Target retirement Funds?